Walking in Wales? Considerations for campervanning in the mountains

 For your Wales trip, you’re likely to encounter various differing terrains: plenty of country lanes, inclines, perhaps even rough tracks.
 As such, the tyres require special consideration so while you’re checking the tyre pressures, you can also visually inspect them for signs of sidewall cracking, bulges and deep cuts and ensure you replace them as necessary.
 Mountain drives make for spectacular scenery; however, beware of scree and rocky surfaces.
 These aren’t the kinds of journey where you want anything less than optimum grip, so be sure to check the tread depth levels.

 Finally, don’t neglect to secure your load.
 Following the course of the road from valley to mountain increases the chances of loose items getting displaced.
 Make sure all items are secured and aim for even distribution of weight — put heavy items on the floor of the habitation area and other items spread evenly throughout.
 This also helps to avoid putting too much pressure on your tyres when tackling those hills.

 When it’s time to hike, insurance cover for the actual campervan — not to mention up to £5,000 of personal effects — enables you to head for the hills with confidence.
 The surroundings might be idyllic but don’t let down your guard when it comes to securing your property.
 It’s still vital to ensure valuables are well out of sight and that the van is locked and alarmed.
 A tracking system significantly increases the chance of your van being identified and brought back to you safely in the event of theft.

 After a day on the trail, it’s time to relax; this is where having an awning proves its worth.
 With the front section open, it’s perfect for eating while enjoying the sunset.
-If you are thinking of investing in a new one before your trip, it’s also worth knowing that Club Care Campervan Insurance includes awnings cover for up to £2,000.
+If you are thinking of investing in a new one before your trip, it’s also worth knowing that our Campervan Insurance includes awnings cover for up to £2,000.